gimlet-app/gimlet-api/source/includes/_users.md

 # Update a User from an Account
 #
 # * Add or remove user site memberships
+# * Grant or revoke the account administrator role
 # * Update a user's email address
 #